Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ---

-## Week 7: Problem Solving & Comprehensive Projects
+## Module 7: Problem Solving & Comprehensive Projects

 ### 📖 **Theoretical Foundations**

 #### **Comprehensive Tree Knowledge Integration**

 **Tree Type Decision Matrix:**
-After 6 weeks of study, you now have a powerful toolkit.
+After 6 modules of study, you now have a powerful toolkit.
 Here's when to use each:

 | Problem Characteristics           | Best Tree Type        | Key Reason                             |
 | --------------------------------- | --------------------- | -------------------------------------- |